Dr. Paul M. Betka

 Current students (Western Washington Univ.)

-Tomás completed a BS in Geology at WWU in 2022.
-He is now studying the structure of the Noa Dihing Fault in northeast India for his MS research as part of an NSF funded project focused on continental fault junctions in the eastern Himalaya.
-Tomás aspires to become a survey geologist for a federal or WA state agency and he is also considering continuing his research by pursuing a PhD in geology.
+Jake completed a BS in Geology at Auburn University in 2024.
+He is now studying the structure and kinematics of the Naga fold-thrust belt in Northeast India as part of an NSF-funded project focused on continental fault junctions in the eastern Himalaya.
+Jake is working towards his goal of becoming a survey geologist for a federal or state agency and plans to continue his research by pursuing a PhD in structural geology and tectonics.

 Natasha was a USGS EDMAP researcher, she studied the structural evolution of the North Mountain Fault Zone in the Appalachain foreland basin using 1:24,000 scale geologic mapping and GIS analysis of high resolution (1m) lidar digital elevation models.
 Natasha finished her Geology BA in 2022 and is now working as a contractor for USGS.